Migration and Border Crossings

-Juan Felipe Herrera – U.S. Poet Laureate from 2015-17.
-Herrera was the nation’s first Latino Poet Laureate and won the 2008 National Book Critics Award for Half the World in Light.
+Juan Felipe Herrera – The 21st United States Poet Laureate from 2015 to 2017.
+Herrera was the nation’s first Latino Poet Laureate and won the 2008 National Book Critics Award for Half the World in Light as well as numerous other awards.
+He is a poet, performer, writer, cartoonist, teacher, and activist.
+In 2011, Herrera was elected a Chancellor of the Academy of American Poets.
 The son of migrant farm workers, Herrera has published 30 books of poetry focusing on questions of identity and migration.

 Kwok Pui Lan – Distinguished Visiting Professor of Theology at Candler School of Theology.
 Kwok is a Hong Kong-born, internationally known postcolonial and feminist theologian, who has authored or edited over twenty books in English and Chinese.
 She has written on transnationalism and religion, diasporic theology, and border crossing.
 Kwok was the President of the American Academy of Religion in 2011.